mmbase/mmbase-oldimport/contributions/CMSContainer_Modules/rssfeed/README.txt

 * ??? merge into core ???
 * add images to the items in the feed
 * use the CMSC channel selector in stead of the edit wizard one
-* publish with rightclick publish does not work, the publish tag denies this
 * ??? email automatic ???